 New to raw diets and not sure what tools are needed to get the job done?
-There are a few tools to help pet parents feed their pet a raw diet.
+There are a several tools which are necessary when feeding a raw diet.
 Some tools are necessary while others are optional but very useful.

-There is a small investment into equipment needed to provide a home prepared raw diet.
-Luckily, many items can already be found in the standard home kitchen but there may be supplies and equipment needed to make raw feeding more efficient.
+A small investment into proper equipment is needed to provide a home prepared raw diet.
+Luckily, many items can already be found in the standard home kitchen.
+However, there may be a few additional supplies and equipment needed to make raw feeding more efficient.

 Essential Tools for Raw Feeders

 Certain tools are necessary for all raw feeders to have.
 These tools are needed to weigh, prep, and store items for a raw diet.
 Below are the necessary tools for a raw feeding pet parent:

 Raw diets are typically calculated in measurements of weight rather than cups.
 It is essential to use a food scale when preparing a raw diet.
 Weighing all ingredients accurately helps to ensure that the correct amount of food is fed.
 Over feeding can result in diarrhea and unwanted weight gain, while under feeding can result in weight loss.

 Digital food scales are very user-friendly, inexpensive, and worth the small investment.
 It is useful to select a scale with the ability to weigh in pounds, ounces and grams.